 4. Horizontal slit pupils tend to be found in prey reptiles and amphibians

 Horizontal slit pupils are another pupil shape possessed by some prey-like animals.
-They tend to be found in reptiles and amphibians like frogs, toads, snakes, and octopus.
+They tend to be found in reptiles and amphibians such as frogs, toads, snakes, and octopi.

 5. Crescent pupils tend to be found in stingrays, catfish, and flatfish

-Commonly seen in animals like stingrays, flatfish and some catfish, crescent-shaped pupils are very strange indeed.
-These interesting pupils provide animals with enhanced vision by decreasing the effects of light-distortion by water.
+Commonly seen in animals like stingrays, flatfish, and some catfish, crescent-shaped pupils provide enhanced vision by decreasing the effects of light-distortion by water.

-Some have postulated that crescent-shaped pupils help exclude light more effectively than others, especially circular pupils.
+Some have postulated that crescent-shaped pupils help exclude light more effectively than other shapes, especially circular pupils.